gigaamiridze/social-media-app/README.md

 # Social Media App

-The social media mobile application built using React Native with TypeScript and React Navigation, it offers users the ability to view stories, posts, and messages.
+An innovative mobile app built using React Native with TypeScript and powered by seamless React Navigation.

+Immerse yourself in a world of captivating stories, captivating posts, and instant messaging like never before.
+Stay connected with friends and discover new connections.

 ## App Video Review